GPlates/GPlates/doc-python-api/pygplates_primer.rst

 Since topological reconstruction is peformed using topologies, no feature properties are needed (in contrast with non-topological reconstruction using :class:`pygplates.ReconstructModel`).
-However, if a geometry point does not intersect any resolved topologies during a time interval then an optional reconstruction plate ID is used to *rigidly* reconstruct it over the time interval.
-And if a reconstruction plate ID was not provided then the point does not move over the time interval.
+However, if a geometry point does not intersect any resolved topologies during a time interval then an optional reconstruction plate ID is used to *rigidly* reconstruct it over that time interval.
+And if a reconstruction plate ID was not provided then the point does not move over that time interval.

-.. note:: Some geometry points can fail to intersect topologies if the topologies are regional (instead of global), or if there are tiny cracks between adjacent topologies (due to the way they were built).
+.. note:: Some geometry points can fail to intersect topologies if the topologies are regional (instead of global), or if there are cracks between adjacent topologies (due to the way they were built).

 .. _pygplates_primer_what_is_topological_reconstruction_deactivating_points: